- How many credits can I register for each semester?

 - What can I expect when I graduate from the residential Master’s Program?

 - What is it like to live in Chapel Hill?

-- How can I learn about affordable housing?
+- Where can I learn more about housing in the area?

 - How can I get around Chapel Hill?